-Staff reviewed the purchase prices contained in Replacement Appendix E. Staff asserted that the energy component of the rates - as reflected in the Replacement appendix - is fair, reasonable, and properly calculated.
-Staff maintained that the capacity component of the rates should be computed consistent with the pricing in Appendix E. Staff supported use of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
+Staff supported use of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
 Selection and use of this capacity deficiency assumption is also consistent with the Commission's findings in Case No. IPC-E-14-22.
-Staff further maintained that the negotiated solar integration charges in the Agreement are reasonable.
+Therefore, Staff recommended approval of capacity deficiency as reflected in Appendix E and rejection of capacity deficiency in Appendix F. Staff further maintained that the negotiated solar integration charges in the Agreement are reasonable.

-Staff reviewed all of the contract provisions and determined the Agreement's terms were reasonable and comply with prior Commission Orders.
-Therefore, Staff recommended the Commission issue an Order accepting the Agreement between Idaho Power and Clark Solar 4, incorporating the avoided cost rates consistent with Idaho Power's Replacement Appendix E.
+Staff reviewed all of the contract provisions and, with the exception of the modifications listed above, Staff determined the Agreement's terms were reasonable and comply with prior Commission Orders.
+Therefore, Staff recommended that the Commission issue an Order accepting the Agreement between Idaho Power and Mountain Home Solar, incorporating the avoided cost rates contained in Idaho Power's response to Staff's Third Production Request (which also reflect capacity deficiency consistent with the originally submitted Appendix E).
+Staff further recommended that the Commission declare that all payments for purchases of energy under the Agreement be allowed as prudently incurred expenses for ratemaking purposes.